sagarchoudhary96/Next-Api-Auth-app/README.md

 ## Functionalities

-- An App implementing Users and products tab allowing filters and paginations and client-side search
+- An App implementing Users and products allowing filters and paginations and client-side search.
+- Uses [DummyJson](https://dummyjson.com/) for data mock.

 ## Learn More